chocolatey/docs/input/en-us/central-management/usage/website/deployments.md

 ### Failed

 This deployment status indicates the deployment failed for some reason.
-You can click the `View Log` button on the individual deployment step to get more data as why the failure may have occured.
+You can click the `View Log` button on the individual deployment step to get more data as why the failure may have occurred.

 ### Unknown